The Solomon Scandals A Washington newspaper novel by David Rothman

 STONE: But isn’t investigative reporting happening on the Internet.
 Look at Josh Marshall’s site.

 ROTHMAN: Do you really think bloggers and the rest will have the same resources as the old media?
 Yes, small guys broke stories like My Lai.
 But I’m talking about sustained efforts.
-I don’t think that foundations like the Sandlers’ can bear the entire burden, and just as with regular newspapers, funders will have to isolate their private interests from the activities of the editors and reporters they’re financing.
-Nothing against good nonprofit efforts.
-The Fund for Investigative Journalism gave me grants to poke around GSA.
-But it wasn’t enough for permanent, day-to-day vigilance.
-At the local level let’s hope that media like VoiceofSanDiego can take off.
+I don’t think that wonderful foundations like the Sandlers’ can bear the entire burden, and just as with regular newspapers, funders will have to isolate their private interests from the activities of the editors and reporters they’re financing.
+That said, I’m in favor of whatever ethical business models work.
+I love ProPublica.

-STONE: So did anything come of your investigations?
+STONE: So did anyone follow up on your investigations?

 STONE: How’d you start digging through those 400 leases and discover that Abraham Ribicoff was a hidden investor?

 ROTHMAN: An acquaintance of a family friend thought that Ribicoff and the business people involved were too chummy, and I acted on the tip.
-No one up to then had actually documented Ribicoff’s role as an investor in a government leased building—he steadfastly denied it.
+No one up to then had actually revealed Ribicoff’s role as an investor in a government-leased building—he steadfastly denied it.
 I got Ribicoff’s lawyer, the one behind the “blind trust,” to confess; too bad the Senate ethics committee kept dozing on.

-More positively, a congressional investigation resulted into the case of Missing Cafeteria—where a $500,000+ cafeteria went AWOL from the office building housing the headquarters of the Environmental Protection Agency.
+Actually, my work lead to an investigation on the House side, involving another GSA landlord.
+In the Case of Missing Cafeteria, a $500,000+ cafeteria went AWOL from the office building housing the headquarters of the Environmental Protection Agency.
 The lease called for one.
 But the cafeteria never materialized.
-The controlling owner was a well connected Maryland Republican who moved in Spiro Agnew’s circles.
+The controlling owner was a well-connected Maryland Republican who moved in Spiro Agnew‘s circles.
 I broke the story in Federal Times, and Bettina Gregory picked it up for a great little segment on the ABC Evening News.

 STONE: Didn’t you also write for the Washington Post about a guy named Solomon?

 ROTHMAN: Joel Solomon, you mean—in a one-shot freelance piece: it wasn’t as if I were a Post regular.
-From the very start when I began the novel in the 1970s, I’d named my guy Solomon, and I wasn’t about to change it just because Jimmy Carter had the nerve to name a GSA administrator with the same last name.
-The Post in this instance was most emphatically not the Telegram in the Scandals novel.
+From the very start when I began the novel in the 1970s, I’d named my guy Solomon, and I wasn’t about to change it just because Jimmy Carter had the nerve to appoint a GSA administrator with the same last name.
+The Post was most emphatically not the Telegram in the Scandals novel.
 Susanna McBee on the National Desk was terrific and let me tell the whole story—namely that Carter had nominated a GSA landlord.
-In fairness to Carter and this Solomon, who is now dead, the ownership question could have cut both ways.
-Maybe Solomon’s GSA connections gave him more insight to fight corruption.
+In fairness to Carter and this Solomon, who is now dead, the ownership question ended up with a wonderful twist in this case.
+Joel Solomon’s GSA connections gave him more insight to fight corruption as a reformer at the agency.
 But we still needed to get the matter on record.
 By the way, I doubt many people would have confused Joel with Sy.
-This Solomon came from Tennessee
+This Solomon came from Tennessee.
+In the end, Joel Solomon left GSA ahead of time, apparently under pressure from the old guard there and their friends on Capitol Hill.

 STONE: So what do you think of GSA these days?

-ROTHMAN: I love GSA.
+ROTHMAN: I love GSA as story material even if I hate rip-offs of the taxpayers.
 Again and again over the years, the scandals keep popping up—to help your memoirs transcend time.
-Check out my thoughts on the agency.
-Where else in government can you have people coming out against stricter safety standards for high rises, in the event of another 9/11?
-But as I say elsewhere, I’m rooting for the agency to enjoy a clean period under Obama.
-Fingers crossed!
+Where else in government can you have people coming out against stricter safety standards for high rises in the event of another 9/11?
+And later there were issues with Donald Trump’s arrangement to lease a former post office building for a hotel.
+Stay tuned for more scandals if he reclaims the White House in the 2024 election.

 STONE: Why do you make such a big deal of me being Jewish?